TheRosettaFoundation/dockerfile/README.md

 * To get the Backend C++ Application to run you will first need to create an organisation and maybe a project on the front end UI first.<br />
 This gets the SOLAS_MATCH exchange created (for RabbitMQ).

-* In your bash shell, to run the Backend C++ Application issue teh following commands<br />
+* In your bash shell, to run the Backend C++ Application issue the following commands<br />
 cd /repo/SOLAS-Match-Backend<br />
 ./run_daemon.sh &disown<br />
 ps -ef | grep Plugin
-# Note the process number so that later you can kill the Backend Process using "kill PROCESS_NUMBER"
+...
+Note the process number so that later you can kill the Backend Process using "kill PROCESS_NUMBER"

 * To see the Backend C++ log: "view /etc/SOLAS-Match/output.log" or "tail --lines=50 /etc/SOLAS-Match/output.log"